May 13, 2021, Kinnelon Board of Education Work Session Meeting - 7:00 PM

-Please be advised that the Kinnelon Board of Education Combined Work Session and Regular Meeting scheduled for November 19, 2020, will take place as planned.
+Please be advised that the Kinnelon Board of Education work session meeting on May 13, 2021.
+The meeting will take place as planned.
 However, the meeting will occur remotely on a device or over the phone.
 In compliance with the Open Public Meetings Act, community members will have the opportunity to witness the BOE conduct business via phone or video conference.
 Public comments will be facilitated as usual.

 The meeting will take place through Zoom Webinar, a video and audio presentation application.
 The link for the Webinar registration can be found below.